-FOR PROJECTS WITH GREATER THAN 2,500 SQ FT OF TOTAL LANDSCAPE AREA
+FOR PROJECTS WITH GREATER THAN 2,500 SQ FT OF TOTAL LANDSCAPE AREA APPLICANT

-APPLICANT RESPONSIBLE FOR HIRING THIRD-PARTY IRRIGATION AUDITOR
+RESPONSIBLE FOR HIRING THIRD-PARTY IRRIGATION AUDITOR

-olicant Informati ion

-Name:
+Name: ation

 Phone:

 Address:

 Email:

-Project Site Address: APN: Project Type: Residential Non-residentia l Rehabili tation requirements whi ch will be included to the landscape a as part of the land pe using this form to dscape project.
-(Please he location on the Total Landscape Are a (sq. ft.): Turf Area (sq. ft.): Non-Turf Plan Area ( sq. ft.): Special Landscape e Area (sq. ft.): Water Type (potable e, recycled, well): Name of water purv evor - retail water service provider (If not served by priv vate well):
+Project

+Site Address:

+Project Type: Residential Non-residential Rehabilitation

+identify prescript ve requirements wh nich will be included as pa ic to the landscape area a p. ft. and will be using this form to art of the landscape project.
+(Please and identify the location on the

+•

+plans using the M , Area (sq. ft.):

+plans using the M vrea (sq. ft.): Turf i Area (sq. ft.):i ial Landscape Area (sq. ft.):